Xomega-Net/Xomega.Docs/docs/framework/services/security.md

 To restrict access to your data to authorized users only, you would typically get the ID associated with the user from the `CurrentPrincipal`'s claims, such as the user ID or a customer ID, and use it to restrict the results to only the data that the user is allowed to access.

-In the following example, when reading a list of sales orders, we get the `personId` from the current users's claims, and add it as a filter to return only the sales orders associated with the current user.
+In the following example, when reading a list of sales orders, we get the `personId` from the current user's claims and add it as a filter to return only the sales orders associated with the current user.

 ```cs
 public virtual async Task<Output<ICollection<SalesOrder_ReadListOutput>>> ReadListAsync(